-ENG 111-112 College Composition I-II 6 ENG 241-2424 Survey of American Literature I-II or ENG 243-244 Survey of English Literature I-II 6 HIS 111-112 History of World Civilization I (or HIS 121-122) 6 HLT/PED Health or Physical Education 2-3 ITE 115 Introduction to Computer Applications and Concepts 3 MTH 151 Mathematics for the Liberal Arts I (or MTH 163) 3 MTH 152 Mathematics for the Liberal Arts II (or MTH 271) 3 SDV 100 College Success Skills (or SDV 108) 1 SPD 100 Principles of Public Speaking 3 E Social Science Elective 6 E Natural Science Sequence 8 E Intermediate Foreign Language Electives 6 E s Humanities/Fine Arts Elective or Beginning Foreign Language Electives 6-8 Total Minimum Credits for Degree 60
+Curriculum and Other Requirements Credits

+ENG 111-112 College Composition I-II 6

+ENG 241-2424.
+Survey of American Literature I-II or

+ENG 243-244 Survey of English Literature I-II 6

+HIS 111-112 History of World Civilization I (or HIS 121-122) 6

+HLT/PED6 Health or Physical Education 2

+ITE 115 Introduction to Computer Applications and Concepts 3

+MTH 151 ^{7.8,9,} Mathematics for the Liberal Arts I (or MTH 163) 3

+MTH 152 ^{7.8,9,} Mathematics for the Liberal Arts II (or MTH 271) 3

+SDV 100 College Success Skills (or SDV 108) 1

+CST 100 Principles of Public Speaking 3

+E1 Social Science Elective 6

+E 2 Natural Science Sequence 8

+Intermediate Foreign Language Electives 6

+Humanities/Fine Arts Elective or Beginning Foreign Language Electives

+7

+Total Minimum Credits for Degree
-Social Science electives must be selected from the "Approved List of Transfer Courses."
-If the student is transferring to a four-year institution, the student should select the Social Science

-- courses at VWCC that will satisfy the Social Science requirement at the four-year institution.
-Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202. - Foreign language electives must be selected from French or Spanish.
+- 1 Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - 2 Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 3 Foreign language electives must be selected from French or Spanish.
 Completion of intermediate level is required for graduation.
 Students may take the intermediate level, composed of two three-credit courses, during their first year to meet the foreign language requirement if they have completed two years of a high school foreign language with at least a "B" average.
 If not, students must take the beginning level, composed of two four-credit courses, during the first year and the intermediate level during the second year.
-Students who completed the intermediate-level foreign language during their first year of study must complete three credits of Health or Physical Education. - A two-semester sequence of ENG 241-242 or ENG 243-244 is recommended for transfer to most four-year institutions. - Humanities/Fine Arts electives must be chosen from the "Approved List of Transfer Courses."
-A two-semester sequence of the same course is recommended for transfer to most four-year institutions.
-However, if students took the beginning level of a foreign language during the first year, this should be used as their Humanities elective. - Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Students who completed the intermediate-level foreign language during their first year of study must complete three credits of Health or Physical Education. - 4Contact four-year institution for requirements. - 5 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 6 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service.
-Students who completed the intermediate-level foreign language during their first year of study must complete three credits of Health or Physical Education. - The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is recommended for transfer to most four-year colleges.
-Radford University no longer accepts the MTH 151-152 sequence.
-They require either MTH 151 and MTH 157 or MTH 163 and MTH 157.
-Students are urged to check the Mathematics requirement of the four-year college to which they plan to transfer to determine the proper Mathematics courses to be taken at the community college.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 7The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 8 Radford University no longer accepts the MTH 151-152 sequence.
+They require either MTH 151 and MTH 157 or MTH 163 and MTH 157. - 9Students planning to transfer to Virginia Tech should be aware that MTH 163 has no transfer equivalent at Tech, consequently no credit will be awarded for this course.
+Students transferring to Tech should take one of the following combinations: MTH 166; or MTH 163 + MTH 271; or MTH 163 + MTH 271+272.
+Students are strongly urged to contact a transfer advisor at Tech for further information specific to their future program of study. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.